-Actor Kofi Siriboe, from the television drama Queen Sugar, has blessed our lives with a trailer for a short film that he has written directed himself…You go boy!!!!
-The title of the short film is “Jump”.
-It’s the first film we are seeing the young actor present to the world.
+Actor Kofi Siriboe, from the television drama Queen Sugar, has blessed our lives with a trailer for a short film that he has written directed himself…You go, boy!!!!
+The title of the short film is “Jump.”
+It’s the first film we are seeing the young actor present in the world.
 The film is produced under Viakofi LLC, which seems to be owned by Kofi himself.

-I absolutely love when people, take full advantage of their opportunities.
+I love it when people take full advantage of their opportunities.
 So proud of Siriboe and all of his accomplishments.

-Attached is just the trailer but I will keep you updated on the actual release date in 2018.
+Attached is the trailer, but I will keep you updated on the actual release date in 2018.
 Stay tuned!!!

 Side Note: I wasn’t going to say, but this young man is handsome at its finest.